pxslip/db-studio/docs/reference/system/settings.md

 ---
-description: REST and GraphQL API documentation on the Settings collection in Directus.
+description: REST and GraphQL API documentation on the Settings collection in d9.
 readTime: 3 min read
 pageClass: page-reference
 ---